likeajumprope/awesome-nerdy-jokes/Readme.md

 How did the random variable get into the club?
-- By shoing a fake iid.
+- By showing a fake iid.